-Rather than staying in bed, which might actually make you feel more tired, try taking regular rest breaks throughout the day.
-Find balance and compromise that fits your life.
+Instead, take regular rest breaks throughout the day.
+Find times that fit in with your life.
 Are you more productive in the morning?
 Then schedule some rest at noon.
 Do you need to regain energy before the kids get home from school?
 Then take a nap shortly before they get home.
-Two or three short rest breaks may give you the energy you need to spring back.
+Two or three short rest breaks may give you the energy you need.